briandconnelly/nicheconstruct/paper/03_methods.md

 While cooperation is costly, we assume its effects are independent of the external and constructed components of the environment.

-### Population Growth and the Benefit of Cooperation
+### Subpopulation Growth and the Benefit of Cooperation

 Cooperation enables a subpopulation to reach a greater density.
 This benefit affects all individuals equally and accumulates linearly with the proportion of cooperators in the subpopulation.